Have you ever wanted to drink and be able to drive around? Then beer bike Berlin! And good news – beer biking in Berlin is even legal.

 We had a few days in Berlin and were also celebrating Jennifer’s birthday, so we were looking for something fun and different to do.
 We came across Beer Bike Berlin and it seemed like a great way to celebrate as well as see some of Berlin’s sights.
-We gathered up a group of our travel blogger friends and spent two hours laughing, pedaling, and drinking with Pete of Hecktic Travels, Peter Parkorr of Travel Unmasked, Emma of Emma’s Travel Tales, Michael of Go, See, Write, Steph of Twenty-Something Travel, and Mike of Art of Backpacking (they all have awesome blogs so go check them out!).
+We gathered up a group of our travel blogger friends and spent two hours laughing, pedaling, and drinking with Pete of Hecktic Travels, Peter Parkorr of Travel Unmasked, Emma, Michael of Go, See, Write, Steph of Why Wait to See the World, and Mike (they all have awesome blogs so go check them out!).

 Basically the beer bike is a rolling bar pedal-powered by you and your friends.
 The sober guide (though I think I’d need to be drinking to do this job) sits in the middle and steers while everyone else enjoys some beer from the tap.
 There is also an on board stereo with MP3 hookup for your iPhone so can rock out to your own music.
 If you forget your music (like we did), they also have some music with hits from the 80’s and 90’s to play.

 The beer bike can hold up to 16 people and you need at least a group of seven to power the bike.
 We choose the 2 hour tour on the bike and had a group of 8.
 They do limit you to 10 liters of beer per hour, but I think most would find that is plenty.
 Our group just managed to float the mini 10 liter keg on our two hour tour, but it was also 30 degrees and started snowing on our way back.
 (We had to drink fast; our guide told us the beer could have froze!)
 Is beer not your thing?
 You can also get some hot Glühwein if you order it in advance.